jonathanhefner/garden_variety/README.md

 end
 ```

-Notice, as a side effect, the `@search` variable is set for later use in
+Notice, as a side effect, the `@search` instance variable is set for
+later use in the view.

-the view.
-The model search class will be chosen based on the
+The model search class will be chosen based on the controller's
-controller's `::model_class`.
+`::model_class`.
 For example:

 ```ruby
 class MyPostsController < ApplicationController